mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 : A set of fields added at the end of the ESP payload, including Padding, Pad Length, and Next Header, used to ensure alignment and indicate the next protocol.

 SCHC Stratum:
-: Refers to the specific layer in the ESP packet structure where the Set of Rules of a SCHC instance are applied for compression and decompression and applied.
+: Refers to the specific layer in the ESP packet structure where the Set of Rules of a SCHC instance are applied for compression and decompression.

 Inner IP C/D (IIPC):
 : Expressed via the SCHC framework, IIPC compresses/decompresses the inner IP packet headers.

 Clear Text ESP C/D (CTEC):
-: Expressed via the SCHC framework, CTEC compresses/decompresses all fields that will later be encrypted by ESP, which include the ESP Data ESP Trailer.
+: Expressed via the SCHC framework, CTEC compresses/decompresses all fields that will later be encrypted by ESP, which include the ESP Data and ESP Trailer.

 Encrypted ESP C/D (EEC):
 : Expressed via the SCHC framework, EEC compresses/decompresses ESP fields that will not be encrypted by ESP.

 Security Parameters Index (SPI):
 : As defined in {{!RFC4301, Section 4.1}}.